kylechadha/portfolio-go/content/post/learning_to_learn.md

 Pretty much every technology, tool, and subject matter area out there has it's own conference and meetups.
 Each year the community is going to push out (at least) 10-15 solid talks ranging from beginner "why do we use this and how does it work" to advanced "best practices using X".
 So when you want to learn something new ("Hrm, maybe I should use React on my next side project") the first thing you should do is watch a well thought out introductory talk on the subject.
 I tend to prefer something from the <a href="https://youtu.be/XxVg_s8xAms" target="_blank">guys who actually wrote it</a>.
 You'll get a high level but comprehensive overview in ~45 minutes.

 Then, if you start to use the technology in earnest, you work your way up the talk chain of complexity.
 The best is when you're stuck on something and you find a talk that addresses that problem space directly.
-But even if the talk has nothing to do with what you're working on, you'll be amazed at how much you learn about that technology (tips, tricks, pitfalls and patterns) by watching even tangential talks.
-Best of all, you learn what you _don't_ know, and that you might want to, by seeing other devs using the technology and sharing their experiences.
+But even if the talk has nothing to do with what you're working on, you'll be amazed at how much you learn about that technology (tips, tricks, pitfalls and patterns) by watching even tangential talks. **Best of all, you learn what you _don't_ know**, and that you might want to, by seeing other devs using the technology and sharing their experiences.

 I could harp on this forever, but it's really simple, watch a ton of talks.
 Watch 3-4 a week.
 You'll learn more in an hour than in a day of googling.